 Think about an earthquake, major storm, flood, or chemical spill.
 This type of disaster could affect water supply, cut electricity and phone service for days.
-What would you do to keep you and your family safe?
-Be ready to cope for at least the first 72 hours of an emergency while emergency workers help those in urgent need.
+While emergency workers help those in urgent need, what would you need to keep you and your family safe?

 Follow this seven-day plan so you’ll be better prepared for whatever comes your way.

 Day 1: Check out Get Prepared by the Government of Canada.
 It includes information, links, checklists, videos and more.

 Day 2: Sign up for monthly safety tips about emergency preparedness to subscribers.

 Day 3: Have a look at the Government of Canada's emergency kit list and the Government of British Columbia's lists and resources, and pick up more supplies and a bag or container to keep them in one place.

 Day 4: Talk to your kids about emergencies.
 Your kids might be wondering what you’re up to as you assemble emergency supplies.
 Take a few minutes and involve them in your planning.
 Talk to children about different kinds of emergencies, show them our videos, and get the conversation going.

 Day 5: Check out the Canadian Disaster Database.
 Examples of what can happen in your area is a good first step to preparedness.

 Day 6: Make a Plan.
 It takes only a few minutes, but can bring peace of mind.
 What would you do if there’s an emergency in your neighbourhood and your family isn’t together?
 Where will you meet if your cell phones don’t work?
 You can complete a plan online at GetPrepared.ca.